 In late Key Stage 1 and Key Stage 2 the Yellow Pathway builds on the foundation years and works towards the greater diversity offered at Key Stages 3 and 4.
 The emphasis of the Yellow pathway is on developing key skills and knowledge whilst fostering a real love for learning, focusing on the core subjects of English, Maths, PSHE and Science.
 The aim of giving these areas a more prominent role is to enable the children to develop skills that will allow them to access a more diverse curriculum when moving into Key Stage 3.
 A range of topics are studied within each of these curriculum areas which rotate over a two year long term plan.
 Examples of these include ‘Stories from other cultures’ in English and ‘Time’ and ‘Money’ in Maths.
 We recognise the need to utilise practical, multi- sensory activities and resources with our students, in particular those with additional sensory needs.
 Throughout our curriculum development we have worked with the students to get their opinions and interests to ensure it is relevant to students needs.

-We have considered carefully the need for progression in skills and knowledge and this is illustrated within the long term curriculum planning and subject overviews.
 We have also developed teaching progression frameworks for the core subjects in order to demonstrate how learning progresses over time.
 These guides are also a useful tool to parents and carers as they illustrate the methods we use at school within our teaching.

 Calculation Progression